fkeshani/Master/README.md

 This is Automation Project ( RedFin Web site )

 ### Dependencies:
-* A recent version of Ruby
+* A recent version of Ruby ( Cucumber, and Capybara )

 ### Installation:
 ```